A Combinatorial Characterization of Supervised Online Learnability

-A primary approach to proving online agnostic upperbounds involves defining a set of experts that exactly covers the hypothesis class and then running multiplicative weights using these experts.
-This technique originated in \cite{ben2009agnostic} for binary classification and was later generalized by \cite{DanielyERMprinciple} to multiclass classification. \cite{DanielyERMprinciple}'s generalization involves simulating all possible labels in $\Ycal$ to update the experts, thus making their upper bound vacuous when $|\Ycal|$ is unbounded.
+Now, we show how to convert Algorithm \ref{alg:rand_SOA} into an agnostic learner satisfying the guarantee in Theorem \ref{thm:agn}.
+A primary approach to proving online agnostic upperbounds involves defining a set of experts that exactly covers the hypothesis class and then running multiplicative weights \citep{cesa2006prediction} using these experts.
+This technique originated in \citep{ben2009agnostic} for binary classification and was later generalized by \cite{DanielyERMprinciple} to multiclass classification. \cite{DanielyERMprinciple}'s generalization involves simulating all possible labels in $\Ycal$ to update the experts, thus making their upperbound vacuous when $|\Ycal|$ is unbounded.
 Recently, \cite{hanneke2023multiclass} removed $|\Ycal|$ from the upperbound by (1) constructing an approximate cover of the hypothesis class instead of an exact cover and (2) using the feedback in the stream to update experts rather than simulating all possible labels.
 Our proof of the upperbound in Theorem \ref{thm:agn} combines the ideas of both \cite{DanielyERMprinciple} and \cite{hanneke2023multiclass}.
-In particular, following \cite{hanneke2023multiclass}, we construct an approximate cover of the hypothesis class but follow \cite{DanielyERMprinciple} in simulating all possible \textit{loss values}. \begin{proof}(of (i) in Theorem \ref{thm:agn}) Let $(x_1, y_1), \ldots, (x_T, y_T) $ be the data stream.
-Here, we only consider an oblivious adversary since a standard reduction (Chapter 4 in \cite{cesa2006prediction}) allows us to convert oblivious regret bounds to adaptive regret bounds.
-Let $h^{\star} = \argmin_{h \in \mathcal{H}} \sum_{t=1}^T \ell(y_t, h(x_t))$ be an optimal function in hind-sight.
-For a target accuracy $\gamma > 0$, let $d_{\gamma} = \text{SMdim}_{\gamma}(\Hcal)$.
-Given time horizon $T$, let $L_T = \{L \subset [T]; |L| \leq d_{\gamma}\}$ denote the set of all possible subsets of $[T]$ with size at most $d_{\gamma}$.
-For $\alpha \in [0,1]$, let $\{0, \alpha, \ldots, \ceil{\frac{c}{\alpha}}\alpha\}$ be an $\alpha$-cover of the loss space $[0,c]$.
-For every $L \in L_T$, define $\Phi_{L} = \{0, \alpha, \ldots, \ceil{\frac{c}{\alpha}}\alpha\}^L$ to be the set of all functions from $L $ to the $\alpha$-cover of $[0,c]$.
-Given $L \in L_T$ and $\phi_L \in \Phi_L$, define an expert $E_{L}^{\phi_L}$ such that
+In particular, following \cite{hanneke2023multiclass}, we construct an approximate cover of the hypothesis class but follow \cite{DanielyERMprinciple} in simulating all possible \textit{loss values}.\\